How to Remove a Concrete Coating

 Why Would You Remove Concrete Coating?

-When a concrete coating’s bond to the substrate, the layer underneath the concrete, has been broken or weakened, it can result in the coating becoming discolored or foggy.
+When a concrete coating’s bond to the substrate is broken or weakened, the layer underneath the concrete can become discolored or foggy.
 If the bonds have been broken completely, the concrete coating will no longer provide a protective layer for the concrete.

 Which Removal Method is Right for You?

 The most effective removal method for your situation depends on what kind of concrete coating you have.
-There are four distinctly different types of coatings, these include:
+There are four distinctly different types of coatings, which include:

-- Topical coatings- this includes paint, epoxy, sealers, waxes, urethanes, polyaspartics, and elastomeric/ waterproof membranes.
+• Topical coatings include paint, epoxy, sealers, waxes, urethanes, polyaspartics, and elastomeric/waterproof membranes.

 How to Remove a Concrete Coating

 If your concrete coating has become discolored or if you’re just ready for a change, you can remove it in a variety of ways.
-The first is mechanical methods, these include:
+The first is mechanical methods, which include:

-- Bead blasting- bead blasting is similar to sandblasting in that a bead blaster hits a surface with glass beads at a high velocity.
-The Biggest difference between sandblasting and bead blasting is that bead blasting creates more of a smooth, satiny finish.
+• Bead blasting- bead blasting is similar to sandblasting in that a bead blaster hits a surface with glass beads at a high velocity.
+The Biggest difference between sandblasting and bead blasting is that bead blasting creates a smoother, satiny finish.

 The benefit of using a mechanical removal method is that the grinding process can help to smooth any irregularities in the concrete below.

-When using a mechanical removal method it is vital to take steps to control any dust that comes up so you are not exposed to too much silica.
-It is advised to wet grind, use a respirator, vacuums and HEPA filters in order to keep yourself safe.
+When using a mechanical removal method, it is vital to take steps to control any dust that comes up so you are not exposed to too much silica.
+It is advised to wet grind, use a respirator, vacuums and HEPA filters to keep yourself safe.

 If a mechanical removal method isn’t for you, try a chemical removal method.
 Chemical strippers break all bonds between the coating and the substrate, making the coating easy to scrub away.
 You can find these solvents at any hardware store, and they are much less labor-intensive than their mechanical counterparts.

-With any of these removal methods, it is important to make sure you don’t damage the concrete underneath, as that damage could show through a new coating.
+With any of these removal methods, it is essential to make sure you don’t damage the concrete underneath, as that damage could show through a new coating.

 Contact Hard Rock Concrete Coatings

-Get your concrete coating done right the first time, contact the experts at Hard Rock Concrete Coatings.
-We specialize in coatings, as well as acid stains, concrete repair, replacement, and construction, so we are prepared to meet your needs whatever they may be.
-Contact us today to get your free quote, we serve Salt Lake County, Utah.
+Get your concrete coating done right the first time by contacting the experts at Hard Rock Concrete Coatings.
+We specialize in coatings, acid stains, concrete repair, replacement, and construction, ensuring we are prepared to meet your needs, whatever they may be.
+Contact us today to get your free quote.
+We serve Salt Lake County, Utah.